ku-sldg/negotiation20/src/Haskell_Implementation/README.md

 where fileName is where the output code with be and functionToExport is the name of the function which you want extracted.
 Extraction will also output all the function's dependencies.

 Then type compile the coq file using `coqc` or `make` if there is an `_CoqProject`

+All generated code was place in the `extracted_src` folder.